NEAT-project/neat/README.md

 #### OS X
 ```
 $ brew install libuv ldns
-$ brew link openssl --force
 ```
 Tested on OS X 10.11 and brew.
-It is necessary to link openssl - otherwise the openssl headers are not found and ldns compilation fails.

 ### Build NEAT and samples
 ```